AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 An access token is valid for seven days.
 After a day, you have to generate a new access token using refresh token.
 If you generate a new access token from refresh token while an existing access token is still valid, the existing token is returned.

-Some of the frequently used terms in Captivate Prime API are explained below for your reference.
+Some of the frequently used terms in Learning Manager API are explained below for your reference.

 **Includes**